-- Health/medical quarantine as may be designated by the school, county health department or medical professional. - Medical appointments or services lasting all day. - Attending the funeral of an immediate family member to include the student's parent or legal guardian, sibling, grandparent, or any relative living in the household of the student.
-In such circumstances, one day is allowed; or three days are allowed for travel outside of California.
-The principal or designee may use their discretion to extend the length of an excused absence for bereavement. - Spending time with a member of the student's immediate family, who is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the principal or designee. - Attending the pupil's naturalization ceremony to become a United States citizen. - Upon request by the parent/guardian and the approval of the principal or designee, justifiable personal reasons including but not limited to: - appearance in court by student - attendance at a funeral service - observation of a holiday or ceremony of his/her religion. - Excused tardies are only designated for medical appointments that cannot be scheduled outside of school hours.
+- travel outside of California.
+The Executive Director or designee may use their discretion to extend the length of an excused absence for bereavement. - Spending time with a member of the student's immediate family, who is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the Executive Director or designee. - o Attending the pupil's naturalization ceremony to become a United States citizen. - Upon request by the parent/guardian and the approval of the Executive Director or designee, justifiable personal reasons including but not limited to: - appearance in court by student - attendance at a funeral service - observation of a holiday or ceremony of his/her religion. - Excused tardies are only designated for medical appointments that cannot be scheduled outside of school hours.

-All other absences or late arrivals are classified as unexcused, even if the parent notifies the school.
+All other absences or late arrivals are classified as unexcused even if the parent notifies the school, unless otherwise classified by the Executive Director or designee.

-Whenever possible, parents are encouraged to schedule medical/dental appointments and family business during school breaks, school holidays, and other non-school times.
 In the event an absence from school cannot be avoided, the best course of action is to stay in close communication with your child's teachers, and provide an opportunity for the child to make up any missed assignments.

-Other Excused Absences: Contracts -- Independent Study (CIS)
+Contracts - Independent Study

-Independent study contracts may be completed if the student will miss at least 1 school day.
-Requests to accommodate CIS are approved on an individual basis by the principal or designee.
+Independent Study Contracts may be used if the student will miss at least 1 school day to allow the student to continue his/her education.
+Requests to accommodate students through independent study are approved on an individual basis by the Executive Director or designee.